5 ways to promote your book on instagram

 1. Pick a Page!

-It’s really simple.
+Pick a page is really simple.
 Use the ‘Questions’ sticker in Instagram Stories, and ask your readers to pick a page number.
 Then, in your next story posts, share a line from the pages they pick.

 Here is my example for my book Cupid’s Match.